drbiga/csc7700-project2/README.md

 ## Running This

+There are two environments that you will need to set up.
+The first one can be set up by following the instructions in [startenv.sh](./startenv.sh).
+We used Docker Desktop for Windows to deploy an elasticsearch server and a kibana server to serve as frontend.

+The second environment is the python virtual environment, which can be set up by following the instructions below

+### Python environment

 1. Run this in a Linux VM/WSL (failure to do so may require installation of Hadoop)
 2. Install python/python3
 3. Run `cd csc7700-project2`